 St Naum Monastery

-A scenic boat ride will take us south along the forest-edged shores of Lake Ohrid to the Byzantine monastery of St Naum.
-We’ll pass the villages of Pestani, Trpejca and Ljubanista, and stop off at the ‘Bay of the Bones’, a reconstruction of an ancient pile-dwelling settlement.
-After a visit to the monastery - which houses frescoes and iconostases dating back to the 16th century - you’ll have some time at leisure.
+A scenic boat ride takes us south along the forest-edged shores of Lake Ohrid to the Byzantine monastery of St Naum.
+We pass the villages of Pestani, Trpejca and Ljubanista, and stop off at the ‘Bay of the Bones’, a reconstruction of an ancient pile-dwelling settlement.
+After a visit to the monastery - which houses frescoes and iconostases dating back to the 16th century - you have some time at leisure.
 Perhaps enjoy lunch with a lake view or wander down to one of the two beaches beside the monastery for a paddle or swim.

 Today is devoted to North Macedonia’s capital, Skopje.
-A guided tour in the morning will lead us around some of the city’s highlights, including the Memorial House of Mother Teresa, the Old Skopje Bazaar and the Church of St Spas (look out for its beautiful carved-wood iconostasis).
-Once the tour wraps up, there will be time to explore Skopje on your own.
+A guided tour in the morning leads us around some of the city’s highlights, including the Memorial House of Mother Teresa, the Old Skopje Bazaar and the Church of St Spas (look out for its beautiful carved-wood iconostasis).
+Once the tour wraps up, there is time to explore Skopje on your own.
 Perhaps take the opportunity to visit one of the many galleries or museums, or find a café for a strong, thick Turkish coffee and a feta-stuffed burek pastry.